aristosv/DOGE-Miner/README.md

-# DOGE-Miner
-Mine DOGE
+# DOGE Miner

-This will use [xmrig](https://github.com/xmrig/xmrig) to mine DOGE on CPU.
+- This will use [xmrig](https://github.com/xmrig/xmrig) to mine DOGE on CPU.
 Tested on Debian 11.

-Change the wallet address in /$USER/xmrig/build/config.json to your own wallet address.
+- Change the wallet address in /$USER/xmrig/build/config.json to your own wallet address.